-Results National SDG Indicators/ Performance Indicators (disaggregated) Baseline (Year) Target (Duration of CF) Source/MoV Assumption Statement Outcome 1: By 2027, communities, especially the most disadvantaged , demand for and benefit Out-of-pocket expenditure as a percentage of total health expenditure 48.8% <15.0% National Health Accounts, Ministry of Health and Family Welfare (MoHFW) Gol and the UN continuing to work closely towards the achievement of the national priorities and from an inclusive, universal, affordable, accessible, accountable, and quality health care services, while adopting positive health practices.
-Percentage of births attended by skilled health personnel Urban- 94.0% Rural- 87.8% Total- 89.4% SC- 88.5% ST- 84.5% OBC- 89.9% Lowest quintile- 79.3% Total - 95% National Family Health Survey (NFHS), National Health Policy (NHP) 2017, and Government reports the SDGs The UN's presence is valued and well recognized at both national and state levels p. doubou.
-Percentage of women aged 15-19 years who were already mothers or pregnant at the time of the survey Urban- 3.8% Rural- 7.9% Total- 6.8% SC- 7.3% ST- 8.7% OBC- 5.8% Lowest quintile- 10.0% Total - 5.7% NFHS-5 National regulatory, policy and institutional frameworks supporting the advancement of universal access to health Percentage of children under the age of three years breastfed within one hour of birth 41.80% 70.0% NFHS-5 neului
+Results National SDG Indicators/ Performance Indicators (disaggregated) Baseline (Year) Target (Duration of CF) Source/MoV Assumption Statement Outcome 1: By 2027, communities, especially the most disadvantaged , demand for and benefit Out-of-pocket expenditure as a percentage of total health expenditure 48.8% <15.0% National Health Accounts, Ministry of Health and Family Welfare (MoHFW) Gol and the UN continuing to work closely towards the achievement of the national priorities and from an inclusive, universal, affordable, accessible, accountable, and quality health care services, while adopting positive health practices. n Percentage of Urban- 94.0% Total - National Rural - 87.8% 95% Family Sal, attended by Skilled health Personnel SC- 88.5% ST- 84.5% National Rural - 89.9% Health Strain National Family Health Survey (NFHS), National Health Policy (NHP) 2017, and Government reports the SDGs The UN's presence is valued and well recognized at both national and state levels National p, doctors.
+Percentage of women aged 15-19 years who were already mothers or pregnant at the time of the survey Urban- 3.8% Rural- 7.9% Total- 6.8% SC- 7.3% ST- 8.7% OBC- 5.8% Lowest quintile- 10.0% Total - 5.7% NFHS-5 regulatory, policy and institutional frameworks supporting the advancement of universal access to health Percentage of children under the age of three years breastfed within one hour of birth 41.80% 70.0% NFHS-5